esl/MongooseIM/doc/developers-guide/Error-log-tracking.md

 ## Declaring expected errors

-Tests can declare that certain errors are expected using `cth_error_report:expect/1`.
+Tests can declare that certain errors are expected using `cth_error_report:expect/1,2`.
 Expected errors appear in green in the HTML report and are not prefixed with `*** UNEXPECTED ***` in the log report.
 They do not count toward the unexpected error total in the summary.

 ### Pattern types

-The `expect/1` function accepts the same pattern types as `log_error_helper:expect/1`:
+The `expect/1,2` functions accept the same pattern types as `log_error_helper:expect/1`:

 | Pattern | Matches |
 |---------|---------|